R.F. Hunter Gilbert

 In the middle of the 20th century, RF Hunter was a photo equipment distributor in London, selling German-made cameras before the war and both East and West German models after.
 Names that come to mind are Steiner and Purma et al.

-The Gilbert is the one camera that Hunter made, proudly designed and made in the UK.
+The Gilbert is the single camera that Hunter made, proudly designed and made in the UK.
 A box camera, yet distinct in appearance and operation.
 Technically it does not offer much.
-If you may open the back without resorting to gardening hardware, it takes a 120 format roll.
+If you may open the back without resorting to gardening hardware, it takes a 120-format roll.
 Being brits, the designers locked the back with a spring-mounted catch that takes three hands to operate – one to hold the front, one to pull the back, and one to overcome the said catch.
 I think the original owner had used a cold chisel to open it.

 There are two speeds, fast and slow, and two aperture openings.
 I do not have a user manual, so values are anybody’s guess.
 Settings change via two pull-up tabs on top of the camera, unmarked.
 In the unit I have, the speed selector tab is stuck.
 I do not intend to shoot with it, so will leave it as is.
 The film winder cocks the shutter as well, more to eliminate double-taking.
 The viewfinder swivels between portrait and landscape modes, a neat feature, nicely made.
 The viewer is bright, with crop marks.
 The trigger is of generous size, front-mounted, and falls well under the thumb.
 Flashgun contacts protrude at the front bottom.
 A nice touch is the base, holding study the camera on three rounded points.
 The body is covered with a kind of snakeskin, apparently artificial.